 B.A (Hons), LL.B, University of Otago

-Jen has 18 years’ experience as a resource management specialist, having worked in leading law firms in New Zealand (Bell Gully, Buddle Findlay) and the UK (Freshfields).
+Jen has 18 years’ experience as a resource management and environmental law specialist.
+Jen joined Anderson Lloyd in 2003 and previously worked in leading law firms in New Zealand (Bell Gully, Auckland) and the UK (Freshfields, London).

 Jen advises on all aspects of resource management law with a particular focus on urban and lifestyle developments, agribusiness and the irrigation sector.
 Jen advises clients on project consenting, subdivision and rezoning of land as well as providing guidance on water allocation, use and management.
 She has considerable experience in environmental due diligence and works closely with her commercial partners at Anderson Lloyd on transactional work.
 Jen is also highly committed to the Christchurch rebuild as Chair of the Arts Centre of Christchurch Trust Board, playing a governance role in what is considered to be the largest heritage restoration project of its kind currently being undertaken in the world.